mconf/mconf-aggr/README.md

 The generated code will be in the `docs/_build/html/` directory.

-One simple way to navigate through these files is creating an ephemeral server with the `SimpleHTTPServer` Python built-in module:
+One simple way to navigate through these files is creating an ephemeral server with the `SimpleHTTPServer` Python built-in module.
+From the `docs/_build/html/` directory, run:

 ```
 $ python -m SimpleHTTPServer